-To withdraw and receive a grade of W in any off-campus class (course sections numbered 90 and above), students must submit a letter of withdrawal to the Dean of the College of Graduate and Professional Studies post-marked before the mid-point of the class.
+To withdraw and receive a grade of W in any course designated as off-campus, students must submit a letter of withdrawal to the Dean of the College of Graduate and Professional Studies postmarked before the mid-point of the class.
 Students may not withdraw during the second half of the class except for medical or other non-academic emergencies.
 A student who needs to withdraw for medical reasons from the University or from a class after the deadlines cited above must, by noon of the last class day, send a letter to the Dean of the College of Graduate and Professional Studies.
 In addition, a letter must be sent by a physician, detailing the nature of the illness, and recommending withdrawal for medical reasons.
 In other extenuating circumstances not related to academic performance, the Dean may grant a withdrawal if a written request from the student is received by noon of the last class day.
 If the Dean approves the request, the Dean will send a copy of the request or letter to the Office of the Registrar and the affected grade(s) for that semester will be noted as W on the student's transcript.
 The Dean will notify the student's faculty members of any grade changes.